dtudk/pythonsupport-page/docs/install/macos/manual.rst

     #.
         Before starting, you need to know which processor you have.
-If you do not know which processor you have, you can find out which processor you have by pressing the {{ apple_icon }} logo on the top left of your screen.
+If you do not know which you have, you can find out by pressing the {{ apple_icon }} logo on the top left of your screen.
 Go to :menuselection:`About This Mac --> Chip/Processor`.
 You need to know if it is an M1, M2, M3 or an Intel processor.

         .. image:: /images/install/macos-fully-manual-processor.png